The Best Maryland Homeowners Insurance Company

 Average annual premium in Maryland: $982

 Maryland has taken several steps to protect its homeowners, including banning insurers from reviewing credit history and requiring companies to offer water damage endorsements.
 The result is an average yearly premium of $942 — about $200 below the national average.
 That’s a pretty good deal considering the many hurricanes and winter storms Maryland has endured in recent years.
-But, if you don’t purchase the right coverage, you could end up paying hundreds or even thousands more in the event of a claim.
+But, if you don’t purchase the right coverage, you could still end up paying hundreds or even thousands more in the event of a claim.

 Choosing the best homeowners insurance in Maryland starts with choosing the right company.
 Each one offers different policy options and discounts, and there’s no way to know how much it’ll cost you without getting a quote.
 Check out our online quote tool to start exploring which insurer offers you the best deal on the most coverage.